crysis0815/ansible-osx-setup/mac-setup.md

 ## Setup Wizard
-complete the mandatory macOS setup wizard (creating a local user account, signing into my iCloud account) **TODO describe all steps**
+complete the mandatory macOS setup wizard

-## AppleID
+- create local user account lothar with descriptor LH (allow AppleID password reset mechanism)
-sign in to AppleID and AppStore (since `mas` can't sign in automatically) **TODO syncing iCloud Drive and wait for completion?**
+- sign in to iCloud with AppleID (necessary for software installation with homebrew/mas)

-## Preparations
+## 1. preparations

-### 1. install Xcode commandline tools
+install Xcode commandline tools and set the hostname in
+- set system settings->Allgemein->Name to hostname
+- replace **TODO** with hostname

 ```
 xcode-select --install
+sudo scutil --set HostName TODO
+typeset -x HOSTNAME="$(hostname)"
 ```
+hint: if we install in a VM, install the Guest Tools to enable copy & paste

-### 2. install and configure homebrew
+## 2. install and configure homebrew

-call the official script to install homebrew in /opt/homebrew with minimal setup for now
+open a terminal and call the official script to install homebrew in /opt/homebrew with minimal setup for now

 ```
+cd ~
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

 echo >> ~/.zprofile